-We have studied the influence of the choice of the correlated subspace, i.e. the number of bands and the energy window, on the DFT+DMFT result for the strongly correlated compound SrMnO3.
-For d-only models (neglecting p-d hybridizations), we have shown that the empty e_q orbitals should be included in the correlated subspace because interactions with the half-filled t{2g} bands affect the spectrum, leading to a multiplet structure and a broadening of the e_q DFT-DOS.
-Including the Mn-3d/O-2p hybridizations in a 3-band model for the t{2g} bands only, i.e., the 3-band d-dp model, we found a situation similar to avoided crossing, which leads to an interesting interplay of atomic physics (lower Hubbard band) and Mnd/O-p hybridizations.
-In SrMnO3, the lower Hubbard band hybridizes with the t{2g} Wannier-weight on the oxygen bands, giving rise to a spectrum that can be approximated by three peaks.
-This result provides new perspectives on an intermediate regime, where both Mott and charge transfer physics are found.
-By performing a 5-band calculation including the p-d hybridization, we
+We have studied the influence of the choice of the correlated subspace, i.e., the number of bands and the energy window, on the DFT+DMFT result for the strongly correlated compound SrMnO3.
+For d-only models (neglecting p-d hybridizations), we have shown that the empty $e_g$ orbitals should be included in the correlated subspace because interactions with the half filled $t{2g}$ bands affect the spectrum, leading to a multiplet structure and a broadening of the $e_g$ DFT-DOS.
+Including the Mn-3d/O-2p hybridizations in a three-band model for the $t{2g}$ bands only, i.e., the three-band d-dp model, we found a situation similar to avoided crossing, which leads to an interesting interplay of atomic physics (lower Hubbard band) and Mn-d/O-p hybridizations.
+In SrMnO3, the lower Hubbard band hybridizes with the $t{2g}$ Wannier weight on the oxygen bands, giving rise to a spectrum that can be approximated by three peaks.
+This result provides different perspectives on an intermediate regime, where both Mott and charge transfer physics are found.
+By performing a five-band calculation including the p-d hybridization, we investigated the effect of the $e_g$ hybridization on the $t{2g}$ spectrum.
+The splitting due to avoided crossing is heavily increased, which strongly affects the three-peak structure and also decreases the gap.
+Equipped with a good understanding of the different correlated subspaces and the effects of the model parameters (U, J, DC)we were able to obtain a spectral function in good agreement with experimental data.
+We conclude that the choice of a suitable model for the correlated subspace is important, since the inclusion of both the O-2p hybridizations and the $e_g$ states is essential for a correct description of the observed spectral function in $SrMnO_3$ .